Burstly Present/Guests in the Throat

-Nikolina Butorac exhibits Guests in the Throat, a multimedia installation inspired by the lives of environmental activists who fought to protect ecosystems and Indigenous communities’ rights.
+Nikolina Butorac exhibits Burstly Present/Guests in the Throat, a multimedia installation inspired by the lives of environmental activists who fought to protect ecosystems and Indigenous communities rights.
 The piece includes ten mirrors on a table, various artifacts such as dried insect bodies, three types of soil, animal bones, dried mushrooms, and an interactive QR code leading to a short survey for collecting ideas and experiences related to the climate crisis.

 Guests in the Throat by Nikolina Butorac is a deeply reflective and engaged work that addresses the courage and sacrifice of environmental women warriors worldwide.